-As a result, artists need to carefully weigh the pros and cons of working with an art gallery before deciding.
+As a result, artists must carefully weigh the pros and cons of working with an art gallery before deciding.
 It is possible to sell art without a gallery.
 The best choice for you will depend on your goals and objectives.

 Selling Art Commissions

-Many artists choose to sell their work on a commission basis, meaning that they receive payment only after the artwork is complete and the buyer is satisfied.
+Many artists sell their work on commission, meaning they receive payment only after the artwork is complete and the buyer is satisfied.
 This arrangement can be beneficial for both parties.

-For the creator, art commissions provide a predictable income source and can help build a strong relationship with a particular collector.
+Art commissions provide a predictable income source for the creator and can help build a strong relationship with a particular collector.
 On the other hand, the buyer gets to choose exactly what they want and can be assured that they will receive a unique piece of art.

 How To Promote Commission Work